Intelligence & Security

 Program Protection Plan (PPP)

 The Program Protection Plan (PPP) is the single source document used to coordinate and integrate all protection efforts.
-It’s designed to deny access to Critical Program Information (CPI) to anyone not authorized, not having a need to know and prevent inadvertent disclosure of leading-edge technology to foreign interests.
+It’s designed to deny access to Critical Program Information (CPI) to anyone not authorized, not needing to know, and prevent inadvertent disclosure of leading-edge technology to foreign interests.
+The PPP is a living plan to manage the risks to the U.S. capability element that contributes to the warfighter’s technical advantage, mission-critical functions and components, CTI, and system data.
+This acquisition document captures the systems security engineering activities, including secure cyber resilient engineering, and the results of the analyses across the life-cycle.

 Definition: The Program Protection Plan (PPP) is a security-focused document to guide efforts to manage the security risks to Critical Program Information (CPI) and mission-critical functions and components for a system and program.